 7.14 At the Issues and Options Consultation event in March 2016, attendees were asked to consider whether they wanted to focus on the delivery of new homes in the village or whether the historic and natural environment should inform and guide the capacity for and location of new development.
 The results of that consideration, as illustrated in Fig 7.4 (adjacent) indicate an overwhelming preference for an environmental led approach to the Plan.
 Therefore, and having regard to the NPPF and the current strategic policies of the local development plan, the strategy for accommodating future development in Hartest will be based on meeting locally identified needs in a manner that respects the high quality and locally distinct historic and natural environment of the village.
 Through the preparation stage of this Neighbourhood Plan, assessments have been made of the landscape and built character of the village to guide development to those parts of the village where there will be the least harm on the environment and upon local infrastructure.

 7.15 In determining where new housing could be located and in accordance with the strategic policy framework of Policy CS11 of the Babergh Core Strategy, a sequential approach has been undertaken to identify where capacity might exist which would not have a potential detrimental impact on the historic built environment, the character of the village and on natural habitats and landscape setting.
-During the lifetime of this Neighbourhood Plan some opportunities may arise for sympathetically designed infill development within the currently designated Built-up Area Boundary (BUAB).
+During the lifetime of this Neighbourhood Plan some opportunities may arise for sympathetically designed single infill plots or small groups within the designated Built-up Area Boundary (BUAB).
 There will be a general presumption in favour of such development as long as it satisfies other policies in the Neighbourhood Plan, the Core Strategy and the NPPF.

 Babergh’s current planning policies allow for development within the Built-up Area Boundary and Policy HAR 2 reflects this.